SAP/cloud-security-client-go/README.md

 # Go Cloud Security Integration

-Client Library in GoLang for application developers requiring authentication with the Identity Authentication Service (IAS).
-The library provides means for validating the token and accessing authentication information like user name, user attributes and audiences from the token.
+//TODO: Check wording -> java client lib  https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/java-security Client Library in GoLang for application developers requiring authentication with the Identity Authentication Service (IAS).
+The library provides means for validating the Open ID Connect Token (OIDC) and accessing authentication information like user uuid, user attributes and audiences from the token.

 ## Auth
 Parsing claims of the JWT and validation the token signature, audience, issuer, …